napari/docs/docs/plugins/advanced_topics/npe2_migration_guide.md

 Existing `napari-plugin-engine` plugins expose functionality via *hook implementations*.
-These are functions decorated to indicate they fullfil a *hook specification* described by napari.
+These are functions decorated to indicate they fulfil a *hook specification* described by napari.
 Though there are some exceptions, most *hook implementations* can be straightforwardly mapped to npe2 [contributions](contributions-ref)